mccornet/pl-900/05 - ModelDrivenApp.md

 ### Dashboards

-As a common output need for apps is ***to visualize the data; use dashboards with custom filters and visual graphics to tie all this data together*** right in your app.
+***A common output*** ***to visualize the data; use dashboards with custom filters and visual graphics to tie data together*** right in your app.
 When creating your dashboards, make sure they are simple for your users to consume without overwhelming them with all the data.
 Provide high-level snapshots of your data and allow them to use filters to dive deeper into the data if needed.

 ### Additional third-party solutions and app accelerators